 War Dog (Waris Ahluwalia) is short on answers but long on personality, Nadia is starting to worry that the problem might not be in the drugs.

-Ex-husband John calls, he came to the party but did not see Nadia, unlike her memory.
-Well, of ONE.
+Ex-husband John calls, he came to the party but did not see Nadia, unlike how she remembered it.
+Well, that she remembered that ONE time.
 She's worried that she's absolutely lost the plot.

 And that too.
 She asks for help, he says he will but only if she swears to actually be there needing help when he gets there and she falls down an open hole in the street.